AI Automation/Healthcare

 Hiring an AI Automation Consultancy for Your Dental Practice

-A dental practice should look for a consultancy where the engineer building the system is the person on the discovery call.
-They must also verify the firm delivers full source code and uses standard, non-proprietary cloud services.
+A dental practice should look for an AI automation consultancy where the engineer building the system participates in the discovery call.
+The firm must deliver full source code and use standard, non-proprietary cloud services.

 What Problem Does This Solve?